vimc/vimc-subnational-MCV1/README.md

 # vimc-subnational-MCV1

-Related to manuscript Exploring the subnational inequality and heterogeneity of the impact of routine measles immunisation in Africa
+Related to the manuscript: **Exploring the subnational inequality and heterogeneity of the impact of routine measles immunisation in Africa**

 This repository contains the code used to process the coverage estimates and impact estimates and produce the figures shown in the manuscript.